How to make Word documents accessible

 For example, consider the following link pasted from Edge: 'How to write hyperlink text for better web accessibility (scope.org.uk)'

-Depending on the document's audience, you could edit the text as follows:
+Depending how the document will be used, you could edit the text as follows:

-Learn more about URL copy and paste in Microsoft Edge (Microsoft Support)
+Learn more about URL copy and paste behaviour in Microsoft Edge (Microsoft Support)

 ScreenTips or 'hover over' link text